-- the school has a strong Student Voice with 49 House Representatives from each CD Group feeding into the Whole School Parliament led by the Head Boy, Head Girl and their deputies - students contribute to all new staff appointments within the school through giving tours and interviewing candidates as part of a student panel - embedded into curriculum delivery is the opportunity for debate and discussion considering issues pertinent to wider society, such as within RE students debate the justifications of war - in recent years law and politics KS5 students attended a presentation by Laurence Brass, Councillor and former asylum judge and have also made visits to the Law Courts in London - in January 2022 the Humanities and Social Sciences Faculty launched an annual 'Diversity Week' to celebrate diversity across the school and wider community.
+- the school has a strong Student Voice with 49 House Representatives from each CD Group feeding into the Whole School Parliament led by the Head Students and their Deputies - students contribute to all new staff appointments within the school through giving tours and interviewing candidates as part of a student panel - embedded into curriculum delivery is the opportunity for debate and discussion considering issues pertinent to wider society, such as within RE students debate the justifications of war - in recent years law and politics KS5 students attended a presentation by Laurence Brass, Councillor and former asylum judge and have also made visits to the Law Courts in London - in January 2022 the Humanities and Social Sciences Faculty launched an annual 'Diversity Week' to celebrate diversity across the school and wider community.
 The week included 'Holocaust Survivor' speakers, cultural cooking and diversity themed assembly and CDC programme - other leadership roles include the Student Leadership Team, Prefects, House Captains, Student Learning Consultants, Subject leaders in every faculty, STEM Leaders, Sports Leaders, Librarians, Performing and Visual Arts Technicians, Eco-Leaders, Anti-Bullying Ambassadors, eLearning Leaders, BMS Reporters, Front of House Leaders, BMS Buddies the Debating Society also allows students to air views and argue points on a range of issues, sometimes controversial.
-These leadership positions and opportunities enable the students to participate fully in the school and develop skills to enable them to participate in a democratic Britain - students learn about society through Character Development Time activities and Enrichment Day activities and groups have participated in the County Youth Parliament and regional mock trial events in recent years - members of the Student Parliament have the opportunity to attend the Hertsmere Annual Youth Conference and students are encouraged to apply for regional and national positions of responsibility with one student in recent years successfully serving on the National Youth Parliament.
-MP's Oliver Dowden and Richard Harrington have visited the school in recent years as part of events taking place and have connected in with groups of students - students within the school demonstrate their tolerance and respect for others on a daily basis - there is an accepting and caring ethos with students being supportive of those with differences, underpinned by the school mantra 'Our School has a Mind to be Kind' and the three core values: Respect, Responsibility, Relationships - the school supports charities through a range of whole school events (non-uniform days, annual fun run, music concerts, visits to a local care home, planting bulbs in the local community, donations to local food bank, annual poppy appeal and shoebox appeal) - a recent House 'shoe box' appeal for the charity 'New Hope was led by Heads of House and two Sixth Form students collected vital items for those most in need and most at risk of homelessness - students from all year groups are encouraged to participate in charitable events which are promoted through the House System and discussed during CDC time; students donate food items to the local House Food Bank the Redtrust and are rewarded reward points for their donations - the Sixth Form community service programme, 'Kindness Matters', allows the students to give back to the local community with students assisting in lower school lessons and supporting reading programmes at a local primary school - many Sixth Form student leaders are given the opportunity to develop skills and contribute to the wider society including presenting at governing body meetings, attending meetings with school staff, presenting at regional and national events and delivering INSET to teachers from schools across the county - in previous years a group of year 8 and 9 more able students have taken part in the Citizenship Foundation a whole school student mock election ran in tandem with the national general election, along with associated discussion and debate
+These leadership positions and opportunities enable the students to participate fully in the school and develop skills to enable them to participate in a democratic Britain

+- students learn about society through Character Development Time and Enrichment Day activities - students within the school demonstrate their tolerance and respect for others on a daily basis - there is an accepting and caring ethos with students being supportive of those with differences, underpinned by the school mantra 'Our School has a Mind to be Kind' and the three core values: Respect, Responsibility, Relationships - the school supports charities through a range of whole school events (non-uniform days, annual fun run, music concerts, donations to a local food bank) - students from all year groups are encouraged to participate in charitable events which are promoted through the House System and discussed during CDC time; students donate food items to the local House Food Bank the Redtrust and are rewarded reward points for their donations - the Sixth Form community service programme, 'Kindness Matters', allows the students to give back to the local community with students assisting in lower school lessons and supporting reading programmes at a local primary school - many Sixth Form student leaders are given the opportunity to develop skills and contribute to the wider society including presenting at governing body meetings, attending meetings with school staff, presenting at regional and national events and delivering INSET to teachers from schools across the county